kishana0427/AWS_ELB-AUTO_SCALING/Terraform/AWS_Load_Balancer/AWS_ALB_with_SSL_TLS HTTPS/Readme.md

 👉 Do you want me to also extend this with SSL/TLS (HTTPS) using ACM and ALB listener rules?

-Perfect ✅ Let’s extend the setup to include SSL/TLS (HTTPS) with ACM certificate + ALB listener rules.
+ ✅ Let’s extend the setup to include SSL/TLS (HTTPS) with ACM certificate + ALB listener rules.

 This way your domain (app.example.com) will be accessible via HTTPS (443) with a valid certificate.